Smart Strategies for European Sightseeing

 European houses of worship offer some amazing art and architecture — not to mention a welcome seat and a cool respite from the heat.
 You may be there just to see the Caravaggio over the side altar, but others are there as worshippers.
 Be a respectful visitor.

-A modest dress code (no bare shoulders or shorts) is encouraged at most churches, but is enforced at some larger churches and most mosques.
+A modest dress code (no bare shoulders or shorts) is encouraged at most churches, and actually enforced at some larger churches and most mosques.
 If you are caught by surprise, you can improvise, such as using maps to cover your shoulders and tying a jacket around your hips to cover your knees.
 (Throughout the Mediterranean world, I wear a super-lightweight pair of long pants rather than shorts for my hot and muggy big-city sightseeing.)
 At Turkish mosques, women must cover their heads and wear clothing that shields their legs and arms; everyone needs to remove their shoes.

 Some churches have coin-operated audio boxes that describe the art and history; just set the dial to English, insert your coins, and listen.
 Coin boxes near a piece of art illuminate the work (and present a better photo opportunity).
 I pop in a coin whenever I can.
 It improves my experience, is a favor to other visitors trying to appreciate a great piece of art in the dark, and is a little contribution to that church.
 Whenever possible, let there be light.